oracle-livelabs/oci/oci-apm-springboot/08-cleanup/cleanup.md

     ![Oracle Cloud, Cloud console](images/4-11-cleanup.png " ")

 2. In the **Virtual Cloud Network Details** page, scroll down to locate the **Subnets** section.
-Select one of the subnets and click the three-dot-icon at the right hand side of the row.
+Select one of the subnets and click the three-dot icon on the right-hand side of the row.

     ![Oracle Cloud, Cloud console](images/4-12-cleanup.png " ")